Heading to Jakarta? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Istiqlal Mosque is the largest in Indonesia, a sacred place of worship that also serves as a conference centre.

-- Museum Bank is a modern and informative exhibit on the history of the country’s first bank all through the Dutch settlement and the Asian Financial Crisis.
+– Tip: guided interfaith tours (Tues/Thurs 10 AM) showcase adjacent Jakarta Cathedral. - Museum Bank Indonesia is a modern and informative exhibit on the history of the country’s first bank all through the Dutch settlement and the Asian Financial Crisis.

 - Taman Mini Indonesia Indah is a concert hall built during the Dutch colonial period, still used for concerts and major events by both local and foreign artists.